 Instructor: Mitchell Branget

 Mitchell Branget is a passionate, Canadian writer, director, special effects/makeup artist, and production designer.
 Mitch has 7 years of experience working with children as a gymnastics coach and camp counsellor.
-He is currently in the Masters program studying Cinema Production at the University Windsor.
-There he has written and directed a number of Internationally award winning short films such as Die Kriste: The Crate, and Dreamer’s Journey and has also worked as a special effects artist on over 15 films.
+He is currently in the Master’s program studying Cinema Production at the University Windsor.
+There he has written and directed several Internationally award-winning short films such as Die Kriste: The Crate and Dreamer’s Journey and has also worked as a special effects artist on over 15 films.
 Mitchell is currently running a local media production company called New Way Media Productions which specializes in commercial ads, wedding videos, music videos, live event recording, and short films.

 Nicole is a 2015 graduate from the University of Michigan’s Screen Arts and Cultures department, with a concentration in production, and also holds a BFA in Theatre Performance from the school.
 Nicole served as the Director of the Film Camp For Kids & Youth in its initial four years of operation.
 She currently works in LA as a freelancer in film editing and acting, as well as in Windsor as part of the MANAN Media Team.
 Nicole has worked on films that have been selected for Film Festivals as well as written and directed films and stage productions.
 She worked as a P.A. on Windsor’s hit local feature film, The Birder, produced by The Dot Film Company.

 Samantha Ainsworth is a Drama, Film and Communications graduate from the University of Windsor and is currently studying Graphic Design at St. Clair College.
-She is known for her love of Disney, but is also crazy about her cat, Emmy; reading, guitar, and typography.
+She is known for her love of Disney but is also crazy about her cat, Emmy; reading, guitar, and typography.
 Her favourite movie is “The Princess Bride.”
-Samantha holds her third degree black belt in Taekwondo.
+Samantha holds her third-degree black belt in Taekwondo.
 She is excited to be back with the Film Camp and looks forward to finding creative ways to connect with the kids on a digital platform.
-Her favourite camp video is “The Jewel of Windsor.
-Some of Samantha’s sample lessons can be seen here.
+Her favourite camp video is “The Jewel of Windsor”.

-Sean Dolan Sweeney is a recent graduate from the St. Clair College’s 2d/3d animation program.
+Sean Dolan Sweeney is a recent graduate from St. Clair College’s 2d/3d animation program.
 He specializes in illustration, animation, and filmmaking.
-He is also a alumni of the Film Camp, starting as a camper at the age of 14, then the camp’s first student volunteer, then finally one of the camp councillors, where he supervised, taught and assisted with students aged 8 to 18 and completed over 10 short films, from story development to completion.
+He is also an alumnus of the Film Camp, starting as a camper at the age of 14, then the camp’s first student volunteer, finally one of the camp councillors, where he supervised, taught and assisted with students aged 8 to 18 and completed over 10 short films, from story development to completion.
 His hobbies include drawing, watching movies and TV, animating, editing, and making music.
-He specializes in Autodesk Maya, Harmony Toonboom, the Adobe products (Premiere, After Effects, Photoshop), and Final Cut Pro.
+He specializes in Autodesk Maya, Harmony Toonboom, Adobe products (Premiere, After Effects, Photoshop), and Final Cut Pro.

 Instructor: Sebastien Gaspar Woods

-Sebastien has produced a number of award-winning short films such as: Dreamer’s Journey, and Decrescendo.
-In the past he spent time at Amalgamated Dynamics Incorporated as a studio assistant working on various films such as Kids Vs. Monsters, and Harbinger Down.
+Sebastien has produced several award-winning short films such as Dreamer’s Journey, and Decrescendo.
+In the past, he spent time at Amalgamated Dynamics Incorporated as a studio assistant working on various films such as Kids Vs. Monsters, and Harbinger Down.
 His short story ‘The Red Window’ has also been published in the horror anthology ‘What Monsters do for Love.’
-Sebastien is also the winner of several screenwriting awards including a Rome Independent Prisma Award for Best Short Screenplay, a New York Movie Awards win for Best Short Screenplay, and an Underground Indie Film Festival Award for Best Short Screenplay.
+Sebastien is also the winner of several screenwriting awards including a Rome Independent Prisma Award for Best Short Screenplay, a New York Movie Awards win for Best Short Screenplay and an Underground Indie Film Festival Award for Best Short Screenplay.

 Instructor: Sikandar Saleem

-Sikandar Saleem is a graduate from University of Windsor’s Communication, Media and Film program.
+Sikandar Saleem is a graduate of the University of Windsor’s Communication, Media and Film program.
 He specializes in the audio department.
-Working on several projects, production to post-production, he has built his resume and has become one of the top people for audio work in the Windsor scene for films, podcasts, audio editing and music production.
+Working on several projects, from production to post-production, he has built his resume and has become one of the top people for audio work in the Windsor scene for films, podcasts, audio editing and music production.
 He now runs his company based around audio production, called Six Visions Media.
-Demos of Sikandar’s lessons can be found here.